connoro7/connoro7/README.md

 - 🌱&nbsp;&nbsp;&nbsp;I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!
 - 🎨&nbsp;&nbsp;&nbsp;I'm looking to collaborate with other content creators.
 - 🏁&nbsp;&nbsp;&nbsp;2020 Goals: Join a fast-paced and ambitious dev team!
 - 🔭&nbsp;&nbsp;&nbsp;I studied physics and mathematics at the University of Washington and conducted research on spacetime topology and black hole thermodynamics.
 Curious?
 Just ask!
-I absolutely **LOVE** talking about space.
-I also worked with UW's Physics Education Group, teaching everything from Newtonian mechanics to special relativity.
+I love talking about space.
 - 🔥&nbsp;&nbsp;&nbsp;In my free time, I'm a fire performer!
 I love putting on shows, dancing with my poi, and breathing fire!

 ---